Trusted

 MoneySuperMarket has won the Feefo Platinum Trusted Service Award, an independent seal of excellence, which recognises businesses that consistently deliver a world-class customer experience.

-The total value of your home’s contents, and how much it would cost to replace every item
+You’ll also need to estimate the total value of your contents and how much it would cost to replace everything like-for-like.

 If you live in and own your home, you will generally need two types of home insurance: